Toyinbee/DA-DS-ML-Mini--Assessment--project-instructions/README.md

-# 🚀 Project Instructions for Next-Gen Leaders
+# 🚀 Project Instructions for Next-Gen Builders
-**Hacktron 2025 – Pre-Assessment Data Track**

 Welcome!
 This document contains your project tasks and guidelines.